skip to content

 Hone currently doesn’t accept insurance, but our treatment plans and medication are comparable to the co-pays offered by most insurance providers.
 For example, for a typical high-deductible health plan (with a $1,000 deductible), one office visit and blood work alone could cost between $200 and $600, services that are included in our monthly Hone membership at no additional cost.

-Most in-person clinics will charge between $50-$100 per weekly visit for injections, which will likely cost more than your Hone treatment plan per month and require you to travel to a local clinic regularly.
+Most in-person clinics will charge between $50-$100 per weekly visit for testosterone injections, which will likely cost more than your Hone treatment plan per month and require you to travel to a local clinic regularly.

 Furthermore, we accept Health Savings Account (HSA) and Flexible Spending Account (FSA) cards, a pre-taxed advantage that could lower out-of-pocket expenses.